Hyperproof/hypersync-sdk/doc/005-data-sources.md

 }
 ```

 2.  __Offset And Limit.__  Beging paging at a starting value and increment the offset by the number of elements in a full page.
-Return at most `limit` items.
+Return at most `limitValue` items.

 ```
 "pagingScheme": {